patrickbenjamin1/vanilla-static-boilerplate/README.md

 To build servable outputs, run `npm run build`

 The contents of `dist` can now be used as a static thing

+# Todo

+- cached repository layer which wraps up requests to third party APIs
+  - make really generic (i.e. a cache accessor class which has an array of document types given in the constructor, with formatted requests for CRUDs passed into constructor)
+  - cache all data in json arrays by document, use results as context for page generation
+  - build this for Prismic initially, but make cache accessors generic enough to be reused
+  - for Prismic, this can request only documents with later updated dates than the last build - this might be possible for other backends, but should be kept optional
+- write some utils for using the repository layer at runtime - embedded json in script tag?
+- allow passing helper functions into templater (https://stackoverflow.com/questions/6754919/json-stringify-function)
+- implement some kind of query language for large json files (or store them some other way - as the current implementation scales, it'll get unwieldy cus the whole file will need to be loaded into memory - could also page the json and query them one at a time, will slow things down way more but will help stop things getting too big)
+- write some nice utils for using the templater at runtime
+- way more documentation for templater
+- switch to Vite
+- dependency tree for partial rerenders in dev
+  - currently builds all page on partial changes - should keep track of which pages include which partials and only rebuild the necessary pages
+- combine different watchers
+  - currently has `npm run serve`, `npm run start-html` and `npm run start-webpack` - these should be combined into a single script
+  - custom cli?
+- vscode extension for syntax highlighting
+  - I will almost definitely never do this lol but would be fun to learn how to write one
+- write an express server to allow live server side rendering on some routes